-When it comes to determining what type of 401(k) qualified retirement plan is best for a self-employed individual or small business owner with no employees, it is important to look at all the options the plan provides to make sure it will satisfy your retirement planning, tax, and investment goals.
+When it comes to determining what type of 401(k) qualified retirement plan is best for a self-employed individual or small business owner with no full-time employees, it is important to look at all the options the plan provides to make sure it will satisfy your retirement planning, tax, and investment goals.

 Most financial institutions offer Solo 401(k) Plans, often called Individual 401(k) Plans.
 However, if you do not want to be forced to invest all your hard earn retirement savings in the stock market, then these type of financial institution Solo 401(k) Plans are not very attractive.
 In addition, most financial institution Solo 401(k) Plans will not offer a loan feature or allow you to make Roth Type contributions.